Cross Icon

 What information must be provided about the Beneficial Owners?

-• A BOI Report requires the full legal name, date of birth, residential street address, and an identifying number (such as driver’s license or passport with a copy of the applicable document), or a FinCEN Number of each Beneficial Owner.
+• A BOI Report requires the full legal name, date of birth, residential street address, and an identifying number (such as driver’s license or passport with a photocopy of the applicable document) of each Beneficial Owner, or alternatively, individuals can obtain FinCEN Numbers which can be used on each BOI Report.

 How do I make these BOI reports?

-• FinCEN will establish an online portal that Reporting Companies will use to electronically file any BOI reports.
+• FinCEN has established an online portal that Reporting Companies use to electronically file BOI reports.

 When do I have to make these reports?

-• For Reporting Companies created on or after January 1, 2024, BOI reports will be due within 30 days[1] of formation (for U.S. entities) or registration (for non-U.S. entities).
-For Reporting Companies formed before January 1, 2024, their initial BOI report is due no later than January 1, 2025.
+• For Reporting Companies created on or after January 1, 2024, BOI reports are due within 90 days of formation (for U.S. entities) or registration (for non-U.S. entities).
+It is anticipated that this 90-day period will be reduced to 30 days beginning in January of 2025.
+For Reporting Companies formed before January 1, 2024, the initial BOI report is due no later than January 1, 2025.

 What Companies are exempt from reporting?